Central Bank of Armenia: 20th century up to 1991

 At the start of the 20th century, concentration of capital was taking place in Armenia as capitalistic relations developed.
 The Russian capital was the dominant one.
 Major Russian banks were branching out in key towns of Transcaucasia.
 Branch offices of banks owned by merchants from Azov-Don, Volga-Kamsk, Tiflis and Caucasus, on the whole, opened up in Yerevan.
 The Public Town Bank opened up in Alexandrapol, Armenia.

 In 1914, there were 10 banking institutions functioning in Yerevan.
 Banks were involved in commercial and industrial activities through investing in shareholding companies, in addition to their lending operations.
 In the times of civil wars the financial and credit system, as well as money cycle, were disrupted; financial rights were just a formality, while no framework was in place to regularize the functioning of treasuries.

-In the aftermath of the October overturn in 1917 Armenia, the Transcaucasia Commissariat was established, which included Armenia, Georgia and Azerbaijan.
+In the aftermath of the October Revolution in 1917 Armenia, the Transcaucasia Commissariat was established, which included Armenia, Georgia and Azerbaijan.
 Khachatur Karchikyan was appointed as the Minister of Finance of the Transcaucasia Commissariat.

 In May 1918, the Transcaucasia Commissariat was dissolved, and establishment of three independent republics followed thereafter.

 On May 28, 1918, Hovhannes Kajaznuni was appointed as Prime Minister and Sargis Araratyan and, later on Grigor Jaghetyan, as Minister of Finance of the First Republic of Armenia.

 In 1918–1919 the monetary system of the country was completely ruined, the state Treasury was unable to cover current expenses and make much-needed allocations.
 In order to retrench public expenditures and increase revenue the Government decided to raise the taxes, cut down subsidies, downsize the number of state servants, and create new jobs.

 The Government had to carry out an additional issue to cover the current expenses.
 “The Government covered growing public expenditures by issuing banknotes, the printing machine was functioning smoothly and quickly, printing 600–800 million rubles monthly.
 Naturally, such flood of money reflected to a great extent the commercial and industrial situation of the country and the high cost of living.
 Food prices grew at an abnormal rate”, Prime Minister Simon Vratsyan wrote.

 The Government was issuing unsecured paper money in large number.
 From August 1919 through December 1920 checks worth 11 billion rubles were issued, which was equal to gold worth 6 million rubles.
 This led to inflation.
 Whereas in the summer of 1919 the gold chervonets of Russian Empire (10 rubles) was estimated to amount to 900 rubles in checks, the next summer it was already worth 200,000 rubles.

 On August 20, 1920, the law on “Counterfeiting” was passed.
 The law stipulated, in particular, that capital punishment could be sentenced to anyone, who would have any association to forgery, and/or supply tools and materials to the forger for counterfeiting.